 Garmin has been a brand that has enjoyed its place in the fitness tracker world for a while now.

-Their consistently functional timepieces have been the reason they have been one of the most popular brands for athletes all over.
+Their consistent functional timepieces have been the reason they have been one of the most popular brands for athletes all over.

-And this 935 Forerunner GPS watch might be the best Garmin can offer for weightlifters.
+And this 935 Forerunner GPS watch might be the best Garmin watch for weightlifing.